5 FAH-4 H-700

 5 FAH-4 H-715 GAO WORK IN PROGRESS

 b.
+Status reports.
 CGFS/GAO may request status reports from the GAO throughout the engagement.
 The convening of meetings between the GAO and the Department during the engagement may be necessary and can be used to accomplish the following:

 (1) Advise the Department on the status of an ongoing engagement;